flyntwp/guidelines/CONTRIBUTING.md

 ## Pull Requests
-Before you submit a pull request please consider the following guidelines:
+Before you submit a pull request please adhere to the following guidelines:

 - Search the [relevant GitHub repository](#submission-guidelines) for an open or closed pull request that relates to your submission.
 You don't want to duplicate effort.